Article

 This article will give you an understanding of what is bracketing, how to set it up and how to choose the best bracketing technique for your needs as a realtor.

-Bracketing for successful real estate photos
+Bracketing for real estate photography

-What is bracketing?
+What is bracketing in photography?

 Bracketing is a technique that consists of taking several photos in bursts with different settings between each shot so that you can then select the best photo.